[Mmmm. . . . a dessert-like treat that provides healthy carbs, fats and protein. . . great post-feast snacking!]

 Pour into the pan and smooth the top.
 Sprinkle with goji berries and additional hemp seeds if desired.
 Place in refrigerator until firm, at least 2 hours.

 Once firm, invert onto a cutting board and remove the plastic.
 Cut into odd shapes and store, covered, in the refrigerator.
 Serve cold.
 Makes 12-16 pieces.
 Will keep, refrigerated, up to 2 weeks.
 Protein per piece (12 pieces): 7.5 g.

-Suitable for: ACD Stage 3 and beyond, sugar-free, gluten-free, dairy-free, egg free, soy-free, nut free, vegan, low glycemic.
+Suitable for: ACD Stage 3 (stage 2 with xylitol) and beyond, sugar-free, gluten-free, dairy-free, egg free, soy-free, nut free, vegan, low glycemic.